Ten Heavenly Stems Characters and Descriptions in Qi Men Dun Jia

 Compassionate and caring, they’re the peacemakers, excelling in negotiations and managing change with an open mind.
 Yi’s secret sauce?
 Finding those harmonious solutions that keep everyone smiling.

-In other context for Divinations, it can also mean the following:
+In other context for Qi Men Dun Jia Divinations, it can also mean the following:

 Bing ()